-Volunteer supervisors must have criminal background checks submitted to the office prior to supervising any students according to Board policy.
+Volunteer supervisors must have criminal background checks submitted to the office prior to supervising any students according to Board policy (AP 1005 - Volunteers in Our Schools).
 The supervisor in charge is responsible for ensuring that this has occurred and that all volunteers are familiar with the itinerary, school code of conduct, and any potential safety concerns.
 Staff are not permitted to share personal student information with any volunteers except when necessary for student safety.
 Volunteers should never be asked to take on duties for which they are not qualified to perform.